Jamie-Wallace/react-learning/mars-rover-ts-2/src/Kata Notes.md

 Moving to Position instead of string.
 Currently fixing tests to support this.
 We think a mocking issue is causing App.test.tsx to fail.

+-- 2024-05-24
+Discussed immutability:
+-- Particularly around coordinate.
+-- But applies to compass also, and potentially at the position level.
+-- Refactoring to immutability - as a demonstration/exercise - is one option.
+-- But we have discussed just making immutable as we go.
+    -- Plan to try that out in future and see how it affects the tests.